sheryllun/postureminder/readme.md

 - **Timed close or click close reminders**

-- **Walk reminder** In addition to sitting up straight, you should also step away from your device every once in a while.
+- **Walk reminders** In addition to sitting up straight, you should also step away from your device every once in a while.

 - **Snarkiness** Fun, snarky messages to keep you entertained.